 When people ask me why I want to work in the Salesforce and Pardot ecosystem, my answer is always the same — automation!
 Workflows!
 Personalization!
 (And usually with that many exclamation marks.)

 If you already thought Engagement Studio was the best thing to happen to Pardot, it’s recently got dialed up to 11.

-As we all know, personalisation is super important when identifying which prospects to contact.
+As we all know, personalization is super important when identifying which prospects to contact.
 In the past, if you wanted to get really specific in tailoring your nurture programs to each prospect, you’d usually have to build multiple rule steps into your program to identify each criteria.

 - We’ll save a ton of time when building nurture flows

-- Our Engagement Studio Programs will look way less cluttered
+- Our Engagement Studio programs will look way less cluttered

 - Our reports will be clearer (so our bosses will love us)

-Let’s say you want to send an email in your Engagement Program, and you have 3 different criteria to decide whether to send it to a particular prospect.
+Let’s say you want to send an email in your engagement program, and you have 3 different criteria to decide whether to send it to a particular prospect.